Exploring World Religions with Professor Brian Smith

 This unique lifelong learning opportunity is offered to alumni of Ripon College for $49.
 Registration is complimentary with membership in the College’s Partners in the Legacy and 1851 Club giving circles.
 To confirm your membership in either of these clubs, contact the Office of Alumni & Parent Relations at email@example.com or call (920) 748-8126.

-This predominately online series culminates in a face-to-face session held during Alumni Weekend on Friday, June 27, 2014, and provides an opportunity to interact with Professor Smith and classmates.
+This predominately online series culminates in a face-to-face session held during Alumni Weekend on Friday, June 27, 2014.

 - Week One: Eastern Religions of Hinduism and Buddhism (June 2nd – June 6th)